Loophole-free Bell tests with randomly chosen subsets of measurement settings: Introduction

 \subsection{Structure}

 The paper is organized as follows.
-In Sec.~\ref{sec:gen_strategy} we develop a general framework for deciding whether some given correlations can exhibit loophole-free Bell violation by evaluating only a fraction of the contexts.
-There, we analyze the case of a general bipartite Bell inequality and construct an estimator of the value of the Bell parameter as a function of the fraction of randomly chosen contexts.
-Then, by using Chebyshev's inequality~\cite{T67}, we bound the minimum fraction of contexts required to detect loophole-free Bell nonlocality for a given confidence value.
+In Sec.~\ref{sec:gen_strategy} we develop a general method to obtain the fraction of (randomly chosen) contexts needed to detect loophole-free Bell nonlocality with a given confidence value, provided we are given a correlation that violates a Bell inequality, and know the experimentally achievable detection efficiency $\eta_{\rm expt}$ (which has to be greater than the threshold detection efficiency $\eta_{\rm crit}$ in order to observe a violation).
+For that, we analyze the case of a correlation that violates a general bipartite Bell inequality and construct an estimator of the value of the Bell parameter as a function of the fraction of measurement contexts.
+Then, by using Chebyshev's inequality~\cite{T67}, we bound the minimum fraction of measurement contexts required.

-In Secs.~\ref{sec:PNP_strategy} and~\ref{sec:graph_strategy}, we apply the framework to the quantum correlations maximally violating the so-called penalized $N$-product (PNP) Clauser-Horne-Shimony-Holt (CHSH) Bell inequalities~\cite{MCB22} and to some graph-theoretic Bell inequalities~\cite{XSS23}.
-We focus on these correlations because they require very low detection efficiency.
-For these cases, we will obtain how the detection efficiency depends on the fraction of contexts.

-Finally, in Sec.~\ref{sec:conc}, we summarize the pros and cons of the approach, explain why it offers a new way to design loophole-free Bell tests, and discuss the implications of our results for the attempts to simulate quantum nonlocality with classical resources.
+In Secs.~\ref{sec:PNP_strategy} and~\ref{sec:graph_strategy} we apply the method to the quantum correlations maximally violating the so-called penalized $N$-product (PNP) Clauser-Horne-Shimony-Holt (CHSH) Bell inequalities~\cite{MCB22} and to some graph-theoretic Bell inequalities~\cite{XSS23}, respectively.
+We focus on these quantum correlations and Bell inequalities because they allow, with imperfect detection efficiency, us to produce loophole-free nonlocality even with a fraction of measurement contexts.
+For these cases, we also obtain how the detection efficiency depends on the fraction of measurement contexts.
+In Sec.~\ref{sec:conc} we summarize the pros and cons of the approach, explain why it offers a way to design loophole-free Bell tests, and discuss the implications of our results for the attempts to simulate quantum nonlocality with classical communication or local realistic models.